PILOTS AT WINDERMERE

-This photo was taken in either November or December 1915 at Cockshott.
+Tribute is paid to the pilots in the above photo, taken in either November or December 1915 at Cockshot.

 For Aviators’ Certificates awarded to pilots at Windermere, please click here

-Donald Macaskie (on motorcycle), from Laleham, Middlesex, 18, began his training in January 1915, obtained his Aviator’s Certificate at Windermere on 24 September, joined the Royal Flying Corps (‘RFC’), a ‘Fight with Fokker‘ caused a forced landing near Albert, France on 20 July 1916 when he lost his right leg, became a POW and was repatriated.
+Donald Macaskie (on motorcycle), from Laleham, Middlesex, 18, began his training in January 1915, awarded his Aviator’s Certificate at Windermere on 24 September, and joined the Royal Flying Corps (‘RFC’).
+Following a ‘Fight with Fokker‘, he carried out a forced landing near Albert during the Battle of the Somme, France on 20 July 1916 resulting in loss of his right leg, then was a Prisoner of War and later repatriated.

 Seated from left to right are:-